Skip to main content

 • It doesn’t have to be the same dice combination.
 If you get the same number, you win the round.

+We know this information may seem complicated at first.
 For this reason, it may be easier if you first learn Craps odds and payouts before you start betting at a Craps table.

 Did we cover everything?